bob123456678/TrainControl/Readme.md

 ## Changelog

+* v2.0.1 [Beta]
+    - Within the Stats tab, added a column with today's runtime for each locomotive

 * v2.0.0 [11/10/23] (This version adds a few important features to make it an all-in-one layout controller.
 Also includes numerous stability enhancements.)
     - Integrated a layout editor app [(TrackDiagramEditor)](https://github.com/bob123456678/TrackDiagramEditor) to allow for the editing of track diagrams (Windows only)
         - Added an edit button to each layout page; this automatically opens the editor